space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 <hr>

-Woo, we've committed our changes to a branch!
+Great news, we've committed our changes to a branch!
 Now that they're committed, they're in the history of the branch forever (sort of).
-We can do a lot of things now: merge our `funny-feature` into our local `master` branch (if we wanted, for some reason), upload (push) our `funny-feature` branch to our remote repository, or nuke the branch entirely (among other things).
+We can do a lot of things now: merge our `funny-feature` into our local `master` branch (if we wanted), upload (push) our `funny-feature` branch to our remote repository, or delete the branch entirely (among other things).
 We'll opt for pushing the branch and making a pull request now.

 ## 5. Pushing and making a PR

-A **pull request** is a GitHub-specific thing.
+A **pull request (PR)** is specific to GitHub.
 It just means that you want a codebase to merge your changes on one of your branches into one of their branches--usually to their `master` branch.
-Before we can do this, our remote GitHub repository (origin) needs to know about the beautiful branches and commits we've created locally, so we upload or **push** those changes to the remote.
+Before we can do this, our remote GitHub repository (origin) needs to know about the branches and commits we've created locally, so we upload or **push** those changes to the remote.

 ### 5.1 Pushing commits